 The theme

-prop determines the overall style and background of the button.
-It accepts three values: 'default'
+prop controls the button’s overall style and background.
+It supports three values: 'default'

 , and 'gradient'

-The light theme is a softer variation of the default button colors, making it suitable for more subtle designs.
+The soft theme is a softer variation of the default button colors, making it suitable for more subtle designs.

 Gradient Theme